Mirror Workout System Review: Is It Worth it?

 We read reports from group-class enthusiasts who said that Mirror gave them a challenging workout and that it made scheduling an exercise easier than ever because of the flexibility and variety of classes.

 Many people reported that they liked controlling the device through their smartphone, though they wished it was compatible with voice commands.

-However, if you purchase the Mirror, you need to keep in mind that you’ll be locked into a subscription fee for as long as you want to use it.
+Lastly, keep in mind that you’ll be locked into a subscription fee for as long as you want to use Mirror.
 Once you stop paying to stream classes, you’re left with a pricey piece of décor.

 We ordered a Mirror and set up delivery to our home, it was delivered to our office instead.
 The driver set it up in our reception area because the office personnel signed for it before knowing what it was and then left the installation incomplete.
 We tried to call and email the Mirror company over the last two days with no response.
 If this is what their customer support is like and I have to work with them to take classes then I want to return the product.
 I submitted an almost identical product review on their website and it has yet to post.
 Feels like a company I don't want to conduct further business with.